ashafaei/ubc3v/README.md

 # UBC3V Dataset
 ![alt text](https://raw.githubusercontent.com/ashafaei/ubc3v/master/metadata/all_chars.png "UBC3V Reference Groundtruth")

-**Work in progress, the download link of the dataset is not released yet**

 UBC3V is a synthetic dataset for training and evaluation of single or multiview depth-based pose estimation techniques.
 The nature of the data is similar to the data used in the famous Kinect paper of Shotton et al. [1], but with a few distinctions: